-The Manager of Safety position closed on June 13, 2014 and MWAA is in the process of interviewing applicants.
+The Manager of Safety position closed on June 13, 2014.
 MWAA stated that the number of resumes received was limited, and after a review of those received, not many applicants had any FTA safety experience.
 MWAA added that it re-advertised the position, interviews were held and, as of September 19, 2014, MWAA had selected a potential candidate.
+David Law is scheduled to start on December 1, 2014.
 Staffing the position of Manager of Safety is still a priority activity.
 MWAA has reported that it is pleased with the culture and implementation of safety and QA by the Package A contractor, Capital Rail Constructors (CRC).

 At the January 8, 2014 meeting, MWAA reported that because Substantial Completion Date was delayed on Phase 1, MWAA has not been able to transfer the Phase 1 staff to the Phase 2 project as projected.
 A revised staffing plan was included in the final PMP submitted on April 2, 2014, showing the gradual transfer of the Phase 1 staff to the Phase 2 project through July 2014.
 However, MWAA's proposed reorganization of the Phase 2 staff includes several new staff positions that MWAA is in the process of filling.
-In addition to the QA/QC positions and the Manager of Safety, MWAA anticipates advertising for the position of Director of Project Controls and Contracts for Phase 2.
-As of the September 2014, meeting the position of Director of Project Controls and Contracts for Phase 2 was still outstanding; MWAA anticipates that it will take about ten weeks to fill the position.
+MWAA recently advertised for the position of Director of Project Controls and Contracts for Phase 2.
+As of the October 9, 2014 meeting, the position of Director of Project Controls and Contracts for Phase 2 was still outstanding.
+However, MWAA reported that the position has closed and MWAA is reviewing the resumes received.
+MWAA anticipates that it will take about ten weeks to fill the position.

 In addition, MWAA reported that Mr. Kevin Volbrecht has been assigned as the Project Director for the Package A Contract and Mr. Stephen Barna has been assigned as the Project Director for Packages B and S. The PMOC will continue to monitor the transition of staff from the Phase 1 project to Phase 2 to ensure that there are adequate levels of dedicated and experienced staff on Phase 2 to ensure effective and efficient progression of final engineering and project management.

 On June 4, 2014, MWAA met with FTA to discuss potential reorganization plans for the Phase 2 Project.
 A subsequent meeting was held on June 13, 2014.
 The PMOC expressed Technical Capacity and Capability concerns with the proposed draft organization changes, and MWAA committed to address the concerns raised by the PMOC.
 MWAA followed up by email on June 16, 2014 and committed to providing an advanced copy of draft revised organizational chart, including roles and responsibilities with qualified resumes, by the end of July 2014, for FTA review and acceptance before MWAA can implement the staffing changes.
 On July 28, 2014, MWAA submitted its proposed organization chart, draft description of the roles and responsibilities of the key staff, and the resumes for five key staff members in the proposed reorganization of the Phase 2 Project.
 The PMOC reviewed the submittal and provided comments to MWAA on August 6, 2014.
-MWAA plans to address the PMOC's comments in the next revision of PMP anticipated for transmittal to the PMOC for review and comments in September 2014.
+MWAA plans to address the PMOC's comments in the next revision of PMP anticipated for transmittal to the PMOC for review and comments in October 2014.